Authored by the expert who managed and guided the team behind the Brazil Property Pack

 What property types will appreciate the most in Brasília in 2026?

-As of early 2026, compact apartments in the one to two bedroom range are expected to appreciate the most in Brasília, with projected gains of 5% to 8% for well-located units.
+As of 2026, apartments are expected to appreciate the most in Brasília, especially compact and mid-sized units in well-located buildings.

 How will interest rates affect property prices in Brasília in 2026?